UFC 248: Adesanya vs. Romero -- start time, how to watch and full fight card

 Absolutely.
 This is a bumper card.
 Adesanya is always worth watching, and the co-main featuring Weili Zhang and Joanna Jedrzejczyk will represent the absolute highest quality in women's mixed martial arts.

-Outside those two big fights there are a few interesting matches on the undercard.
+Outside those two big fights, there are a few interesting matches on the undercard.
 Sean O'Malley headlines the prelims and is a rising star in every sense of the word.
-There're highlight reel fighters throughout the PPV as well: Jingliang, Oliveira, Klose... so many great fighters.
+There are highlight reel fighters throughout the PPV as well: Jingliang, Oliveira, Klose... so many great fighters.
 So many good matchups.
 This is a good one.

 Discuss: UFC 248: Adesanya vs. Romero -- start time, how to watch and full fight card